ifgris/NanoRabbit/README.md

 ## License

-NanoRabbit is licensed under the Apache-2.0 license.
+NanoRabbit is licensed under the MIT license.